matlab-deep-learning/Human-Pose-Estimation-with-Deep-Learning/doc/SimplePoseNetTrainingExample.md

 Train on a GPU if one is available.
-Using a GPU requires Parallel Computing Toolbox™ and a CUDA® enabled NVIDIA® GPU with compute capability 3.0 or higher.
+Using a GPU requires Parallel Computing Toolbox(TM) and a CUDA(R) enabled NVIDIA(R) GPU with compute capability 3.0 or higher.